artmetla/DejaView/docs/design-docs/api-and-abi.md

     The invocation takes as unique argument a proto sub-message.
 Each method defines a pair of _request_ and _response_ method types.<br>
-    For instance the `RegisterDataSource` defined in [producer_port.proto] takes a `perfetto.protos.RegisterDataSourceRequest` and returns a
+    For instance the `RegisterDataSource` defined in [producer_port.proto] takes a `dejaview.protos.RegisterDataSourceRequest` and returns a
-    `perfetto.protos.RegisterDataSourceResponse`.
+    `dejaview.protos.RegisterDataSourceResponse`.

 4. `InvokeMethodReply  service -> {producer, consumer}`<br>
     Returns the result of the corresponding invocation or an error flag.